TritonDataCenter/sdcadm/docs/index.md

   **Note:** Not sure this applies here. 'sdc-foundation' is "do these changes for this upgrade, else the upgrade failed".

+## sdcadm post-setup

+Status: not yet implemented

+The default setup of a SmartDataCenter headnode is somewhat minimal.
+"Everything up to adminui."
+Practical usage of SDC -- whether for production, development or testing -- involves a number of common post-setup steps.
+This command attempts to capture many of those for convenience and consistency.

+    sdcadm post-setup             # list all post-setup procedures sdcadm post-setup <proc> ...  # run specific procedures, some are shortcuts
+                                  # to run a set of procedures.

+Perhaps eventually

+    sdcadm post-setup --status    # list all procs, showing which have been run

+TODO:
+- cloudapi: create a cloudapi instance
+- common-external-nics: external nics to imgapi, adminui
+- cloudapi-rbac: account_mgmt in cloudapi
+- dev-headnode-provisionable: make headnode provisionable
+- dev-local-image-creation: allow local custom image creation
+- imgapi-manta: setup imgapi to use a manta for custom image creation (see also: dev-local-image-creation)
+- dev: add some fake data (users, packages) to practically play with the system
+- dev: setup amon email and/or xmpp notifications
+- make manatee HA: HA requires inputs (which servers to use), so that's harder.
+Could have a dev-ha that does it just on the headnode.
+- make moray HA
+- make zk HA (MORAY-138)

 # Configuration